thomascamminady/LeTourDataSet/README.md

 poetry run python letourdataset/Downloader.py # get the data
 ```

+## Disclaimer
+For issues with this data set, see the [Issues tab](https://github.com/camminady/LeTourDataSet/issues).
+There are some entries that are incorrect.
+However, so far it seems that the mistake stems from wrong data on the letour.fr website.
+Looking back, I should have probably scraped another website.

 ## Legacy code
 This code has been completely rewritten.
 The previous code, including the output, is in the [legacy repository](https://github.com/camminady/LeTourDataSetLegacy).
 Especially `legacy/README.txt` should be read.